Mayors Christmas Giving Appeal

 Each year the Mayor of Camden holds a Christmas Giving Appeal asking residents to donate goods and toys to those in need in the Camden community.

-To ensure we stay COVID Safe this year, the Mayor is encouraging you to support two local charity organisations and donate online.
+In 2020, the Mayor encouraged residents to support two local charity organisations and donate online.

 Mother Hubbard's Cupboard

 Mother Hubbard's Cupboard provide furniture and household goods to survivors of domestic violence.
 These people are starting over and need community support.
 They also work alongside the Macarthur Homelessness Steering Committee to assist people experiencing homelessness.

 Money raised from the op shop goes back out to the community.
 We support other agencies in Macarthur and beyond to benefit people affected by domestic violence, financial hardship, and homelessness.
 We supply linen, crockery, cutlery, food to crisis accommodation.
 We provide clothing, DVDs, board games to mental health facilities.
 We donate nappies and clothing to women’s refuge centres.
 We give feminine hygiene products to women experiencing homelessness.
 We give food and gifts to those experiencing financial hardship.